sippy/b2bua/documentation/documentation.md

   (whichever happens first).
 If this time has been exceeded, the B2BUA proceeds to processing the next route if one or more routes is available, or reports a failure condition to the caller if not available.
+- `po_proc=PROCSPEC` use specified routine before initiating each outbound call leg.
+The `PROCSPEC` consists of the routine name with a string parameter enclosed into square brackers, e.g. `po_proc=VAL2Xattrs[x-attr=val1,y-attr=val2]`.

 The following is an example of a routing string in the RADIUS attribute: